Automatically Trim Long Videos in Premiere Pro Using AI: No More Manual Cuts

 Why It Works So Well To Trim Video In Premiere Pro

-Because Cutback integrates directly into your timeline, you’re not jumping between tools or exporting cuts to test them.
+Because Premiere Assistant integrates directly into your timeline, you’re not jumping between tools or exporting cuts to test them.
 You ask the AI assistant to shorten your video, preview the gray-highlighted cuts, and choose whether to keep or remove each one.
 The best part?
 The tools work effectively regardless of the video length.
 It’s like working with a smart co-editor who knows your time is valuable.

 You still keep full creative control, but without all the grunt work.